braze-inc/braze-docs/_docs/_home/getting_started/your_first_contribution.md

 - **[Using GitHub](#using-github):** For small, single-document changes, you can make changes directly from the GitHub website.

 {% alert warning %}
-Before continuing, verify you've completed all tasks in the [Before you start](#before-you-start) section.
+Before continuing, verify you've completed all tasks in [Before you start](#before-you-start).
 {% endalert %}

 ### Using your local environment